notslang/bay-area-quarter-life/README.md

 # Bay Area Quarter Life
 > Hand-drawn comics poking fun at quarter life crises and living in Silicon Valley.

-"Bay Area Quarter Life" is a webcomic released from late 2012 to early 2013 and used to live at bayareaquarterlife.tumblr.com.
+"Bay Area Quarter Life" is a webcomic released from late 2012 to early 2013 that used to live at bayareaquarterlife.tumblr.com.
 On 2013-05-01, the author posted the following:

 > I will be closing down this comic in two weeks.
 I appreciate you all for reading!